apache/www-site/content/dev/cms.md

 # ASF Content Management System

-Projects and the ASF itself used the Apached Content Management System from 2010 to 2021.
+Projects and the ASF itself used the Apache Content Management System from 2010 to 2021.
 It is no longer available.